edurant/edurant.github.io/courses/csc4601/ps/09/index.md

+---
+usemathjax: true
-# Problem Set: Calculus Review
+title: "CSC 4601/5601 Theory of Machine Learning: Problem Set: Calculus Review"
+---

 You may complete the following entirely in a Jupyter notebook.
 Use the LaTeX interpreter in a markdown cell where needed.